datacarpentry/image-processing/episodes/07-edge-detection.md

 *Sobel edge detection* uses numerical approximations of derivatives to detect edges in an image.
 Here is an example of how the process might work.
-If we look at the gradient plot above, we shall see that its shape roughly corresponds to the sigmoid function, as shown by the purple line in this plot:
+If we look at the gradient plot above, we can see that its shape roughly corresponds to the sigmoid function, as shown by the smooth purple line in this plot:

 ![Sigmoid function and derivative](../fig/07-sigmoid.png)